Why Safety Management Gets Safety Objectives Wrong

-If you don’t have solid understanding of safety objectives, and therefore can’t properly create a suite of objectives, your safety performance monitoring will absolutely suffer.
+If you don’t have a solid understanding of safety objectives, and therefore can’t properly create a suite of objectives, your safety performance monitoring will absolutely suffer.
 When safety performance is misguided, you will have a hard time making good safety decisions.

+When accountable executives are unable to monitor the performance of their SMS, their risk for regulatory activity increases.
 This is not how you want to manage your safety program.

-What are Safety Objectives in Aviation SMS Programs
+What Are Safety Objectives in Aviation SMS

-Safety objectives in aviation SMS programs are the criteria safety programs use to bridge the gap between the operational environment and safety goals and objectives.
+Safety objectives in aviation SMS are the criteria safety programs use to bridge the gap between the operational environment and safety goals and objectives.
 For any given period of time, safety objectives are also the basis for how safety programs measure safety performance.

 - They are built in response to safety goals (which are fairly static over time);

 - Usually, an organization’s safety objectives are reviewed and updated on a yearly basis;

 - They are the basis for developing key performance indicators (KPIs), also called safety performance indicators (SPIs); and

 - Safety objectives are specific and measurable, and are usually written in single sentence form such as, “Increase hazard reporting 10% over the previous year.”

 The last point is an extremely – and I stress extremely – important.
 For one, it’s probably the most common area of safety objectives where safety managers make mistakes.
 Also, the better safety objectives are defined in sentence form, the better you will be able to: